postinternetsyndrome/postinternetsyndrome.github.io/docs/_posts/2022-09-18-cost-and-effect.md

 [![Geist](https://static.nrdbassets.com/v1/large/08063.jpg ""Whenever you use a [trash] ability, draw 1 card."")](https://netrunnerdb.com/en/card/08063) [![Tech Trader](https://static.nrdbassets.com/v1/large/10023.jpg ""Whenever you use a [trash] ability, gain 1 [credit]."")](https://netrunnerdb.com/en/card/10023)

 ## Subversion
 NCIGS is not universal.
 It applies specifically at the point of the timing sequence where you choose to take an action, activate a paid ability or trigger a conditional ability.
 Once an effect has started resolving, NCIGS doesn't care anymore.
 This means that you can sometimes walk right past it and perform exactly the kind of "nonsense" plays the rule is seemingly designed to prevent.
 For example: Cards with effects directing the user to do something a certain number of times or spend a quantity of something allow you to choose the number 0[^3].
 Take [Mutually Assured Destruction](https://netrunnerdb.com/en/card/33064).
-You are not allowed to play it unless you have at least 1 rezzed card in play.
-But if you do fulfill that condition, you may play it and choose to trash 0 cards.
+Because of NCIGS, you are not allowed to play it unless you have at least 1 rezzed card in play.
+But if you do fulfill that condition, you may play it and then choose to trash 0 cards.
 This will give the runner 0 tags and is a perfectly legal play.

 [![Mutually Assured Destruction](https://static.nrdbassets.com/v1/large/33064.jpg ""As an additional cost to play this operation, spend [click] [click].
 Trash any number of your rezzed cards.
 Give the Runner 1 tag for each card trashed this way."")](https://netrunnerdb.com/en/card/33064)

-Another example: [Overclock](https://netrunnerdb.com/en/card/30029) is a very simple card.
-It enters play, you put some money on it and then make a run.
-During the run you can spend the credits.
-There are abilities that may prevent or forbid you from making runs though, like [Peace in Our Time](https://netrunnerdb.com/en/card/11109).
-Can you still play Overclock if such an ability is in effect?
-[Yes you can](https://twitter.com/NISEI_Rules/status/1561051928754237440).
-Placing credits on a card in play is a change in game state, even though you can logically conclude that nothing productive will come of it.

-[![Overclock](https://static.nrdbassets.com/v1/large/30029.jpg ""Place 5 [credit] on this event, then run any server.
-You can spend hosted credits during that run."")](https://netrunnerdb.com/en/card/30029)

 There is another type of effect which frequently trips people up, and that is increasing the strength of icebreakers.
 It is, in fact, completely legal to increase the strength of an icebreaker at any point, using their native pump abilities or abilities from another card (like [Takobi](https://netrunnerdb.com/en/card/21026)), even if it does you no good at all.
-This includes outside a run, or even on the corp's turn (which has recently become very relevant due to the interactions of cards like [Mantle](https://netrunnerdb.com/en/card/26088) and [The Twinning](https://netrunnerdb.com/en/card/33010)).
-An icebreaker typically retains any strength gains from abilities until the end of the current encouter[^4], but strength increases outside of runs are reverted almost immediately, in the next checkpoint[^5].
+This includes outside a run, or even on the corp's turn.
+This has recently become very relevant due to the interactions of cards like [Mantle](https://netrunnerdb.com/en/card/26088) and [The Twinning](https://netrunnerdb.com/en/card/33010), where you might be interested only in the side effect and not the primary ability at all.

+An icebreaker typically retains any strength gains from abilities until the end of the current encounter[^4], but strength increases outside of runs are reverted almost immediately, in the next checkpoint[^5].
 "In the next checkpoint" is not the same as "instantly" though, and such a strength increase is still considered a change in game state.
 This is not actually an exception to the NCIGS rule.
 It has to work like this, or it would be very hard indeed to use icebreakers!
 Consider how most icebreakers have separate abilities for breaking and increasing strength.
 The expected usage is to first use the strength-increasing ability, and then use the break ability once you have enough strength to interface.
 If increasing strength on its own was not considered a change in game state, icebreakers would be functionally unusable.
 (Or they would all have to be worded in ways similar to [Paperclip](https://netrunnerdb.com/en/card/11024) and [Black Orchestra](https://netrunnerdb.com/en/card/11042).)

+Is shuffling your deck a change in the game state?
+It is.
+You are allowed to trigger shuffle effects like that of [Spin Doctor](https://netrunnerdb.com/en/card/30053) even if you don't actually choose any cards from archives.
+Causing R&D to be shuffled is sufficient.
+This makes sense when you consider that cards like [Daily Business Show](https://netrunnerdb.com/en/card/06086) (or the runner accessing the top card) may have caused cards in R&D to have known positions, and shuffling will obviously change that state.
+Search effects like [Mutual Favor](https://netrunnerdb.com/en/card/30011) operate under the same logic (remembering that you can even voluntarily fail to find a card when searching if all you want to do is shuffle your deck, but only if searching for cards with specified criteria[^6], meaning [Project Atlas](https://netrunnerdb.com/en/card/02018) does not give you this opportunity).

+A final example: [Overclock](https://netrunnerdb.com/en/card/30029) is a simple card.
+It enters play, you put some money on it and then make a run.
+During the run you can spend the credits.
+There are abilities that may prevent or forbid you from making runs though, like [Peace in Our Time](https://netrunnerdb.com/en/card/11109).
+Can you still play Overclock if such an ability is in effect?
+[Yes you can](https://twitter.com/NISEI_Rules/status/1561051928754237440).
+Placing credits on a card in play is a change in game state, even though you can logically conclude that nothing productive will come of it.

+[![Overclock](https://static.nrdbassets.com/v1/large/30029.jpg ""Place 5 [credit] on this event, then run any server.
+You can spend hosted credits during that run."")](https://netrunnerdb.com/en/card/30029)

 Clearly, NCIGS can't completely protect us from using cards and abilities for no effect.
 It can both prevent seemingly legitimate use cases (like Simulchip switcheroos) and allow completely nonsensical plays (like playing Overclock after Peace in Our Time).
 Whatever is it for?
 Find out after this short break!